Let Our 30 Years Of Experience Work For You

 Don’t Let Social Media Ruin Your Bankruptcy Case!

-Social media sites such as Instagram, Facebook and Twitter keep getting more popular.
-These sites have impacted many aspects of society, including the practice of law.
-While social media sites offer people a chance to connect with friends and family across distances, many people share a lot of personal information online.
+Social media sites such as Instagram, Facebook and TikTok continue to grow in popularity.
+These sites have impacted many aspects of society, including the practice of bankruptcy law.
+While social media sites give people a chance to connect with friends and family, many people share a lot of personal information online.
+This blog will discuss the impact social media could have on your bankruptcy case.

 When you file for bankruptcy, you are required to truthfully list all of your income, assets and debts.
-You are obligated to be honest and fill out the petition fully and completely.
+You must be honest and fill out the petition fully and completely.
 If the information on the petition is false or incomplete, there could be serious consequences including the dismissal of your petition or your inability to discharge (eliminate) your debts in bankruptcy.
-In addition, there could be even greater problems if the court determines that you lied in your petition or failed to fully disclose information.
+There can also be even greater problems if the court determines that you lied in your petition or failed to fully disclose information.

-Failing to be truthful on your petition can seriously impair your ability to obtain bankruptcy relief.
 If you file bankruptcy, the purchases that you make within three months of filing the petition come under especially heavy scrutiny.
 Although credit card debt is typically dischargeable, an important exception to this rule is luxury goods and services purchased within 90 days of the filing.
-If a creditor or trustee finds photos of you enjoying a vacation, expensive dinners or shopping sprees during this time, it can create difficulties with your bankruptcy, possibly resulting in a denial of discharge for some or all of your debt, meaning that you will have to pay it back.
+If a creditor or trustee finds photos of you enjoying a vacation, expensive dinners, or shopping sprees during this time it can create difficulties with your bankruptcy, possibly resulting in a denial of discharge for some or all of your debt, meaning that you will have to pay it back.

-To ensure a smooth bankruptcy process, it is vital that you be aware of what you are posting online and how it may be perceived by others. information.
 An experienced bankruptcy attorney at Levitt & Slafkes, P.C. can ensure that your petition is complete and accurate and can work to secure the debt relief that you are seeking.
-Let us help you move into your brighter future.
-Contact us at (973) 323-2953 to schedule an appointment, or contact us online.
+Contact us at 973-323-2953 to schedule an appointment, or contact us online.

 Archives